Karenjeba/SpringBoot-microservices/README.md

 3. CoureCatalogService - contains a CatalogResourse that consumes the data of CourseRating and CourseInfo Services to give a combined catalog of courses to rating by users

+4. DiscoveryServer - An instance of Eureka Server to which all the above microservices are registered as clients